List of Catholic saints

 This is an incomplete list of humans and angels whom the Catholic Church has canonized as saints.
-According to Catholic theology, all saints enjoy the beatific vision.
-Many of the saints listed here are found in the General Roman Calendar, while others may also be found in the Roman Martyrology; still others are particular to local places or religious institutes and their recognition does not extend to the larger worldwide church.
+Catholic theology holds that all saints enjoy the beatific vision.
+Many appear in the General Roman Calendar; others are recorded in the Roman Martyrology; and still others belong to particular local churches or religious institutes, with recognition that does not extend to the universal church.

-Candidates go through the following four steps on the way to being declared saints:
+The Catholic Church's canonization process moves through four successive stages.
+The first two, Servant of God and Venerable, are investigative stages in which a candidate's life and virtues are examined; the latter two, Blessed and Saint, represent formal proclamation by the church.
+A candidate may be advanced to Servant of God by a local bishop, while all further stages require a papal declaration.
+At each stage, those recognized are typically grouped by nationality, by religious order, or as popes.

-People also accepted as saints in the Eastern Orthodox Church and other churches are listed in :Category:Christian saints by century and/or :Category:Christian saints by nationality.
+Some individuals venerated as saints in the Eastern Orthodox Church and other Christian traditions are listed separately in :Category:Christian saints by century and :Category:Christian saints by nationality.